TeamDman/Personality-Prediction-for-Conversation-Agents/README.md

-This is the project page of our paper "Predicting Personality Traits for Fully-Duplex Conversation Agents".
+This is the project page of our paper "Predicting Personality Traits using Textual, Acoustic, and Behavioral Cues in Fully-Duplex Speech Dialogs".

 # What's available?
 - Paper: NA